Squidiis/NotionBridge/readme.md

 - Query databases with filters
 - Query **all** database entries with automatic pagination
 - Create new pages in a database
+- Create new databases with simple property definitions
 - Append child blocks to any block or page
+- Easily create various block types:
-- Create various block types easily: paragraph, headings, to-dos, bulleted lists
+  - Paragraph, headings, to-dos, bulleted lists, numbered lists
+  - Toggles with nested children
+  - Code blocks with language support
+  - Dividers, quotes, callouts
+  - Images via public URLs
+  - Page links to existing Notion pages
 - Uses simple fetch requests with your Notion integration token
 - Lightweight and flexible — zero external dependencies